EstherAlexx/InternConnect/README.md

 AI-Powered Internship Matching Platform

 ## Overview
-InternConnect is an AI-driven web application that helps students and early-career professionals find internships aligned with their skills, interests, and career goals.
-The platform leverages machine learning to match users with the best opportunities based on resumes, coursework, and preferences.
-In addition, it offers resume feedback, interview prep tools, and a built-in application tracker — all in one place.
+InternConnect is an AI-driven web application that helps students and early-career professionals find internships that align with their skills, interests, and career goals.
+The platform leverages machine learning to match users with the best opportunities based on their resumes, coursework, and preferences.
+In addition, it offers resume feedback, interview prep tools, and a built-in application tracker all in one place.

 ## Target Users
 - College students seeking internships